che-incubator/kubernetes-image-puller-operator/README.md

 You can expose Prometheus dashboard: https://github.com/prometheus-operator/kube-prometheus#access-the-dashboards or use ingresses for this purpose.

-Provide more permission for Prometheuse to watch metrics in the another namespaces:
+Provide more permissions for Prometheuse to watch metrics in the another namespaces:

 ```bash
 kubectl patch clusterrole prometheus-k8s --type='json' -p='[{"op": "add", "path": "/rules/0", "value":